Nachhaltigkeitsmanager:innen sind gefragt – so sieht der Beruf aus

 What does CSR mean?

-The EU Commission defined CSR back in 2011 as follows: “[A] concept that serves as a basis for companies to integrate social and environmental concerns into their business activities and interactions with stakeholders on a voluntary basis.”
-To be precise, CSR primarily refers to a company’s awareness of the influence it has – actively or passively – on society and the environment.
+“[A] concept that serves as a basis for companies to integrate social and environmental concerns into their business activities and their interactions with stakeholders on a voluntary basis.”

+To be precise, CSR primarily refers to a company’s awareness of the impact it has – actively or passively – on society and the environment.
 Companies meet their responsibility in terms of CSR by taking qualitative measures that go beyond the legal minimum (e.g. CSRD, LkSG).

 Whitepaper: The ESRS at a glance